-- Body temperature is an independent determinant of respiratory rate and heart rate. - Previous studies suggest a rise in heart rate of ten beats per minute for every one-degree Celsius increase in temperature. - There is currently limited scientific evidence regarding the size of this increase.
+- Body temperature is an independent determinant of respiratory rate and heart rate. - Previous studies suggest a rise in heart rate of 10 bpm for every 1 °C increase in temperature. - There is currently limited scientific evidence regarding the size of this increase.